shoelace-style/shoelace/docs/components/dropdown.md

 Dropdowns consist of a trigger and a panel.
 Activating the trigger will open the panel and interacting outside of the panel will close it.

 Dropdowns are designed to work well with [menus](/components/menu.md) to provide a list of options the user can select from.
-However, dropdowns can also be used in more advanced applications (e.g. [color picker](/components/color-picker.md) and [select](/components/select.md)).
+However, dropdowns can also be used in lower-level applications (e.g. [color picker](/components/color-picker.md) and [select](/components/select.md)).
 The API gives you complete control over showing, hiding, and positioning the panel.

 ```html preview
 <sl-dropdown>